London Corresponding Society: Political equality not social "levelling"

 Against this onslaught, the LCS produced "An Explicit Declaration of the Principles and View of the L.C.S".
-But for having to address the "frantic" notions of "alarmists", it claimed that those who would "restore the House of Commons to a state of independence" would never even conceive "so wild and detestable a sentiment" as "the equalization of property".
-We know and are sensible that the Wages of every an are his Right; that Difference of Strength, of Talents, and of Industry, do and ought to afford proportional Distinction of Property, which, when acquired and confirmed by the Laws, is sacred and inviolable.The LCS did not pronounce on social questions, confident that key to addressing inequities lay in reform of the constitution.
-It was sufficient to observe that it was from the "partial, unequal, and therefore inadequate Representation, together with the corrupt method in which Representatives are elected;" that "oppressive Taxes, unjust Laws, restrictions of Liberty, and wasting of the Public Money, have ensued.”
+But for having to address the "frantic" notions of "alarmists", it claimed that those who would "restore the House of Commons to a state of independence" would never even conceive "so wild and detestable a sentiment" as "the equalisation of property".
+We know and are sensible that the Wages of every man are his Right; that Difference of Strength, of Talents, and of Industry, do and ought to afford proportional Distinction of Property, which, when acquired and confirmed by the Laws, is sacred and inviolable.The LCS did not pronounce on social questions, confident that key to addressing inequities lay in reform of the constitution.
+It was sufficient to observe that it was from the "partial, unequal, and therefore inadequate Representation, together with the corrupt method in which Representatives are elected," that "oppressive Taxes, unjust Laws, restrictions of Liberty, and wasting of the Public Money, have ensued."

+There were members, however, who appeared to revel in the scorn of ruling opinion.
+To Edmund Burke, James Parkinson, physician (Parkinson's disease) and pamphleteer, wrote "An Address from the Swinish Multitude" and allowed that "REPUBLICAN, DEMOCRAT and LEVELLER" were "all distinctions" with which he had "for some time been favoured".